x-atlas-consortia/hs-ontology-api/README.md

 2. The HuBMAP/SenNet cloud instances have the following values for SERVER:
    - Dev: https://ontology-api.dev.hubmapconsortium.org
    - Prod: https://ontology.api.hubmapconsortium.org

+### Starting your neo4j instance
+If you are using a local instance of the UBKG, the instance should be running.
+In particular, if you installed a local Docker instance of UBKG, be sure that Docker Desktop is running.
+If the neo4j instance is not available, calls to API endpoints will result in a 500 error.

 ## Connecting to a ubkg-api instance
 If you are modifying code only in hs-ontology-api, you will only need